 4. Accept the Loss of Older Leaves

 Plants are always growing and shedding older leaves in favor of new growth.
 Fiddle leaf fig plants will drop their lower leaves as they grow taller.
-Don’t worry if your plant regularly drops it’s lower leaves, so long as it has healthy new growth.

 5. Give Them Humidity